dmd-program/dmd-300-master/project-1.md

 — Kat Holmes for [FastCompany](https://www.fastcompany.com/90243282/the-no-1-thing-youre-getting-wrong-about-inclusive-design)

-"Inclusive design" is a specific methedology that is related to accessability \(an attribute of any design\) and [univeral design ](http://universaldesign.ie/What-is-Universal-Design/)\(one-size-fits all\); the FastCompany artilce above addresses the differences between these terms.
+"Inclusive design" is a specific methodology related to accessability \(an attribute of any design\) and [univeral design ](http://universaldesign.ie/What-is-Universal-Design/)\(one-size-fits all\); the FastCompany article above addresses the differences between these terms.

-**For this project, you can interpret the theme of "inclusive" however you see fit. **You don't have to follow existing guidelines for inclusive design, but may wish to read about them.
+**For this project, you can interpret the theme of "inclusive" however you see fit.** You don't have to follow existing guidelines for inclusive design, but may wish to read about them.
 Think about unique perspectives, diverse audiences, and edge cases.
-Products like the [Swiss Army Knife](https://gearjunkie.com/swiss-army-knife-history) and the [OXO Good Grips peele](https://americanhistory.si.edu/collections/search/object/nmah_1417719)r were developed for specific users, but prooved desireable for larger audiences.
+Products like the [Swiss Army Knife](https://gearjunkie.com/swiss-army-knife-history) and the [OXO Good Grips peeler](https://americanhistory.si.edu/collections/search/object/nmah_1417719) were developed for specific users, but proved desireable for larger audiences.

 **Further Inspiration:**